 Let’s take a look at some typical situations where a password change is necessary.

-When a company you have an account with declares they’ve experienced a data breach, you need to change your password as soon as possible to protect your information.
+When a company you have an account with announces they’ve experienced a data breach, you need to change your password as soon as possible to protect your information.
 If your information has been compromised, you’ll typically be alerted by the company.
 However, most companies can take days, weeks or even months to alert their customers that they’ve had a breach.
-This is where a dark web monitoring tool can help.
+Luckily, there are free dark web scans you can use to check if your passwords have been leaked in a data breach.

 If you suspect unauthorized access